Lovecraft Recommended Reading List

 “The Dream-Quest of Unknown Kadath” is one which I wouldn't recommend to someone starting Lovecraft.
 If you try the rest & like them, then consider reading it or listening to it on the Cthulhu Podcast (which is the only way I made it through, though I enjoyed listening).

-I really really don’t recommend “The Street,” which is so racist that it makes me yell at Lovecraft.
+I really really don't recommend “The Street,” which is so racist that it makes me yell at Lovecraft.
 And “Old Bugs” is about the evils of alcohol, not about giant old bugs (I was disappointed).
-“The Horror at Red Hook” has a lot of racist elements to it, but is a fairly successful horror story.
+“The Horror at Red Hook” has a lot of racist elements to it, although it is a fairly successful horror story. (updated to add: your best reasons for reading that would be as preliminary to reading The Ballad of Black Tom).

 Of course, your take on this may be entirely different.
 If you have any other recommendations for people just starting Lovecraft, please leave them in the comments!